jplace/barrrgh/src/site/drink/mai-tai.md

   - ¾ ounce lime juice
   - Dark rum (float)
   - Mint sprig (garnish)
+  - Spent lime shell (garnish)
 recipe: |
   Combine rum, orgeat, orange curacao, and lime in a shaker with ice and shake vigorously.
 Pour over ice.
-Float an extra ½ ounce dark rum over the top and garnish with mint if desired.
+Float an extra ½ ounce dark rum over the top.
+Garnish with mint and a spent lime shell tucked on the side.
 notes: |
   This is Trader Vic's original recipe that I learned while attending an event at Pixar.
 ---